Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 ## Contributing and Developer information

-We welome your imvlovement and continbutions to this project.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+The community welomes your invlovement and contibutions to this project.
+Please read [contributing](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to the community.

 Some more detailed information and the components and data flows within the system are given below.